ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 The `detag` statement in AQL provides the function to detag or remove all the markup from HTML or XML documents before you run AQL extractors.

-The `detag` statement can also retain the original locations of and any values that are stored in these tags.
+The `detag` statement can also retain the original locations of tags and any values that are stored in these tags.
 When a `detag` statement removes tags from a document, the runtime component remembers the mapping between offsets from the detagged text and the original markup source.
 The `Remap` function, a special built-in function that maps spans from the detagged text back to their equivalent spans from the original source.

 ### Syntax
 {: #aql-detag-syntax}